 7. Eterno

-The experience goes down memory lane with unforgettable dishes like his bollito pringao de yema de huevo y fritá de tomate de Los Palacios y gamba blanca.
+The experience runs through the memory with unforgettable dishes like his bollito pringao de yema de huevo y fritá de tomate de Los Palacios y gamba blanca.
 A restaurant that cooks over a slow fire whose trajectory we anticipate prosperísima.

 8. De la O

-Good culinary taste and architectural know-how share authorship in De la O and combining both qualities, so much in demand in today’s hospitality universe, is a singularity.
+Culinary good taste and architectural know-how share authorship at De la O and combining both qualities, so sought after in today’s hospitality universe, is quite a singularity.

 In the project, the two concepts follow the guidelines of Manolo Llerena, chef and architect of this gastronomic oasis.